jenkins-x/jx-docs/content/getting-started/install-on-cluster-what-happens.md

 - `eksctl` for [AWS EKS](https://aws.amazon.com/eks/) cluster
 - `oci` for OKS cluster (Oracle Cloud)

-If you want to run Jenkins X locally via minikube ou minishift, the following binaries are added:
+If you want to run Jenkins X locally via minikube or minishift, the following binaries are added:

 - `oc` (OpenShift CLI) and `minishift` for a local minishift cluster (OpenShift)
 - `minikube` for a local minikube cluster